atlantistechnology/sdt-artifacts/README.md

 ### Subcommand of git

 You may wish to use `sdt` as a `git` subcommand.
-To do so, you can create an alias under either locally within `<repo>/.git/config` or globally within `$HOME/.gitconfig`, depending on which better suits your workflow.
+To do so, you can create an alias either locally within `<repo>/.git/config` or globally within `$HOME/.gitconfig`, depending on which better suits your workflow.

 A straightforward and useful alias can provide something akin to an enhanced